Graduate positions for the 2018/20 academic years have been filled.

 Postdoctoral Fellow Positions Available

-Fish Community Change in Space and Time
+Fish Community Change in Space and Time (has been filled)

 The Mandrak lab, University of Toronto Scarborough (UTSC), has an opening for a Postdoctoral Fellow to conduct research on quantifying changes in fish communities along an urban to rural to forest gradient.
 The research will be conducted at three scales.
 A global analysis will be conducted at a watershed scale using existing data with emphasis on testing hypotheses related to invasive species as part of a new Global Urban Biological Invasion Consortium.
 A national analysis will be conducted at the watershed level comparing distributions between 1973 and the present.
 A regional analysis will be conducted at the site level in southern Ontario using historical data from the 1950s to present.
 These funded projects will allow the successful applicant to work with global, national and regional datasets, attend collaborative meetings, and pursue interdisciplinary research interests.